How to Plan a Pride Campaign on Social Media

 If you’re raising funds for an LGBTQIA+ charity this year, think about using Instagram’s Donation sticker to drive more awareness and raise critical funds.

-Note: The Donation sticker is only available in the US.
-If you don’t have access, you can always provide a swipe-up link to a site where your followers can donate.
+TIP: If you don’t have access to the Donate sticker, you can always provide a swipe-up link to a site where your followers can donate.

 Create Instagram Stories GIFs for Pride